Revolutionary Communist Party, USA: 1980s–2000s

 The RCP organized May Day 1980 rallies in 16 cities across the U.S., including Los Angeles, New York, Portland, Seattle, and Washington, D.C.
 Weeks before the May Day demonstrations, RCP member Damian Garcia and two others climbed the Alamo, tearing down the American flag from its pole, and raising the Red Flag in its place before being arrested.
 Shortly thereafter, on April 22, Garcia was stabbed to death while organizing in a Los Angeles housing project.
 At the time, police said that Garcia's murderer was gang-affiliated, while RCP insisted that he had been assassinated by the state in retaliation for his action at the Alamo.
 Avakian remarked in his memoir that Garcia's murder was "very clearly tied in with police agents ... it was an attack on our Party."

-In 1984 Avakian and other members of the RCP co-founded the Revolutionary Internationalist Movement (RIM), a now-defunct international grouping of Maoist parties, which were united by a founding declaration upholding Marxism-Leninism-Maoism.
+In 1984 Avakian and other members of the RCP co-founded the Revolutionary Internationalist Movement (RIM), a now-defunct international grouping of Maoist parties, which were united by a founding declaration upholding Marxism–Leninism-Maoism.
 Other participating parties in RIM included the Communist Party of Peru (Shining Path), the Union of Iranian Communists (Sarbedaran), and the Revolutionary Communist Group of Colombia.
 RIM published and distributed the magazine and news service A World to Win from 1981 to 2006.
 Since RIM's dissolution in the 2000s, the publication is updated only on its website.
 In 2017, A World to Win was restructured as "a more thorough-going tool for revolution based on Bob Avakian's new synthesis of communism."

 Flag-burning by RCP members led to the Texas v.
 Johnson case, which established the burning of the American flag as a constitutionally protected right.

+In the 1980s and 1990s the RCP strongly supported Shining Path's insurgency against the Peruvian state.
+After the 1992 Los Angeles riots, it attempted to organize in Latino areas of L.A., such as Pico-Union.